DUNE-DAQ/appfwk/docs/README.md

 ### Final thoughts on writing DAQ modules

 Now that you've been given an overview of appfwk and how to write DAQ modules, you're encouraged to look at the various repos to see how other DUNE DAQ developers have written DAQ modules.
-One package with plenty of DAQ modules to study is [dfmodules](https://github.com/DUNE-DAQ/dfmodules/tree/develop/plugins), modules used for dataflow purposes.
+The [listrev](https://github.com/DUNE-DAQ/listrev) package is maintained as an example of simple DAQ Modules, and another package with plenty of real DAQ modules to study is [dfmodules](https://github.com/DUNE-DAQ/dfmodules/tree/develop/plugins), modules used for dataflow purposes.
 Keep in mind that not all DAQ modules will adhere to the model described above, and you can judge for yourself what techniques you feel will make it easiest to write and maintain a DAQ module.